 In 2012 and 2013, Santa Clara County saw many single family homes selling for all cash, no loans.
 The peak may have been in March 2012, when the percentage of all cash sales was a whopping 25%.
 That was the beginning of a long housing boom, and today the percentage of all cash sales in Santa Clara County has settled down significantly, though it is still in double digits in most months.

 Today I crunched the numbers on MLSListings.com (first pulling the number of sales per month, then the number of cash sales, and after exporting the data to excel, did the math to get the percentages).
 The chart below reflects the sales of homes sold with all cash, no loans in Santa Clara County among houses and duet homes, which combined are known as single family homes.
 (Duet homes are not the same as duplexes.)

 All cash sales, month by month, in Santa Clara County (single family homes)

-During the early part of the downturn, the percentage of all cash buyers was not only in single digits, but for the couple of windows I pulled up, it was in the 3% to 4% range (spring 2006 and spring 2007).
+During the early part of the downturn (2008 – 2010), the percentage of all cash buyers was not only in single digits, but for the couple of windows I pulled up, it was in the 3% to 4% range (spring 2006 and spring 2007).

 I think you could read the percentage of all cash buyers as a data point of home buyer’s confidence in the real estate market.
-Right now, the market cooling from a long run of exuberance.
-Let’s see if we get the typical cooling trend in winter.
+Right now, that percentage is not too different from other Marches in this pandemic period.
+So it seems, generally, to be holding steady.

 March is usually a little softer than February.
 What’s interesting is that we aren’t seeing a stronger response to buyer uncertainty since Russia invaded Ukraine on February 24th.
 The market did get a bit of a ripple, but you would not know if from this data.